travelogues/travelogues.github.io/_posts/2021-06-23-fulltext-for-travelogue.md

 | ----  | ----  | ---- |
 | Images and fulltext for travelogue | true | /2021-06-23-fulltext-for-travelogue |

 >**Note**: This post offers a description for how to download images and fulltext for a single travelogue of our corpus, if you are not familiar with the *Austrian National Library's* programming interface (API) [SACHA](https://iiif.onb.ac.at).
-If you are interested in images or fulltext for the whole Travelogues-corpus, please contact our team.
+If you are interested in images or fulltexts for the whole Travelogues-corpus, please contact our team.

 ## How to get the images of a digitized travelogue ##

 In our post [Searching for Travelogues](https://travelogues-project.info/2021-04-21-searching-for-travelogues/) we have offered you a guide on how to search for travelogues from the project's corpus in the
 **online public access catalog** (OPAC) [*Quicksearch*](https://search.onb.ac.at/primo-explore/search?vid=ONB&lang=en_US) of the *Austrian National Library* (ONB) and on how to look at the digitized item in the ONB's viewer.
-In the result list for your Quicksearch query you find a link labeled **Online access** for every digitized item.
+In the result list of your Quicksearch query you find a link labeled **"Online access"** for every digitized item.
 Clicking on this link the viewer will open in a separate browser window.

 ![Access digitized item in the ONB Viewer](/images/Fulltext-for-travelogue_Screenshot_1.jpg)